 Driver Licenses & IDs

-- Documented proof from the courts or the Register of Deeds establishing that the name change was officially accomplished such as a certified marriage license or certificate, divorce decree or document from the courts or Register of Deeds.
+- Documented proof from the courts establishing that the name change was officially accomplished such as a certified marriage license or certificate, divorce decree or document from the courts or Register of Deeds.

 - Execution of a notarized DL-101 (obtained from an DMV office)